risc0/risc0-rust-examples/digital-signature/README.md

 # Simple digital signature

-A simple digital signature scheme built on the Risc Zero platform.
+A simple digital signature scheme built on the RISC Zero platform.

 ## Summary